stuti222/Statistical-Analysis-and-Optimisation/README.md

 # Predictive Optimisation of Reaction Yield

 ## Project Overview
-This project focuses on identifying the combination of experimental settings—**temperature**, **pH**, and **pressure**—that maximise the yield of a chemical reaction.
+This project focuses on identifying the combination of experimental settings: **temperature**, **pH**, and **pressure**, that maximise the yield of a chemical reaction.
 Using **statistical data science techniques**, we developed a multivariate polynomial regression model to guide experimental decisions.

 **Objective:** Recommend optimal settings for reaction conditions to maximise predicted yield.